An Appalachian Trail Tale

 By dark (or by darker, anyway) we’d end up at the rudimentary but adequate Kirkridge Shelter, near the intersection of Dead and Dying--both one-way, dead-end avenues.
 That put us about seven miles shy of the Delaware Water Gap, which is just this side of the Pennsylvania/New Jersey border.

-There at the shelter, we were survived by mice, as they were awaiting our (dead on) arrival.
-“Every form of refuge has its price,” sang The Eagles; we were learning it firsthand.
-The next shelter is thirty miles north, one of the longest shelter-less stretches on this entire dirt alley.
+Here at the hut we are survived by mice.
+They were awaiting our (dead on) arrival.
+“Every form of refuge has its price,” sang The Eagles; we knew this firsthand.
+The next hut is thirty miles away, one of the longest shelter-less stretches in this entire dark alley.

-I know little about New Jersey--The Boss; Bon Jovi; the Smithereens; the Misfits; Debbie Harry; Jersey Shore; most densely populated state; named after Old Jersey; and other important stuff--but I look forward to it.
+I know little about New Jersey (the Smithereens; the Boss; the Misfits; Bon Jovi; Debbie Harry; Jersey Shore; most densely populated state; named after Old Jersey; and other important stuff), but I look forward to it.
 I look forward to anything but Pennsylvania.
 Seven bottles of beer on the wall, seven bottles of beer...

-PS: Today is Day 88, a very round day.
-Tomorrow begins The Lazy Days of Summer, though the term doesn’t quite apply to those who walk ten to twenty (or twenty-five) daily miles.
-(The name’s Funnybones!, not Lazybones!)
-There’s little time to gather ye rosebuds, or to master our handstands, or to climb trees.
-My guess is we’ll just walk.
-And, as alluded to a couple paragraphs ago, I’ll likely forget most of what we will have walked by.
+PS: Today is Day 88, a very loopy (and seemingly endless) day.
+Tomorrow begins The Lazy Days of Summer, though the term doesn’t apply to those who walk ten to twenty (or twenty-five) daily miles.
+The name’s Funnybones!, not Lazybones!
+There’s no time to gather ye rosebuds, or to master our handstands, or to climb trees.
+My guess is we’ll just follow orders.
+And as alluded to a couple paragraphs ago, I’ll likely forget most of what we will have walked by.
 The Hazy Days of Summer.

 "Foot"note 1: 'The Sole Goal.'
 Now there's an apt title for a thru-hiking book!